tendermint/tendermint/docs/rfc/rfc-010-p2p-light-client.rst

 One of the most active use cases for light clients is in the implementation of the IBC relayer.
-Thus, we expect that providing P2P light clients might increase the reliability of relayers and reduce the cost of running a relayer, because relayer operators won't have to decide between rely on public RPC endpoints (unreliable) or running their own full nodes (expensive.)
+Thus, we expect that providing P2P light clients might increase the reliability of relayers and reduce the cost of running a relayer, because relayer operators won't have to decide between relying on public RPC endpoints (unreliable) or running their own full nodes (expensive.)
 This also assumes that there are *no* other uses of the RPC in the relayer, and unless the relayers have the option of dropping all RPC use, it's unclear if a P2P light client will actually be able to successfully remove the dependency on the RPC system.

-Given that the primary relayer implementation, is hermes (rust,) it might be safe to deliver a version of tendermint that adds a light client rector in the full nodes, but that does not provide an implementation of a Go light client.
+Given that the primary relayer implementation is Hermes (rust,) it might be safe to deliver a version of Tendermint that adds a light client rector in the full nodes, but that does not provide an implementation of a Go light client.
 This either means that the rust implementation would need support for the legacy P2P connection protocol or wait for the libp2p implementation.